leddave/f28377_color_organ/README.txt

      c) Stop the ADC timer.
      d) Perform an FFT on each L/R channel, creating frequency bins.
      e) Scan the frequency bins, finding the max value for each channel.
-     f) Call a display routine to transform channel values into pixel values.
+     f) Call the display driver to transform channel values into pixel values.
      g) Call the LED driver to output the pixel values to the LED strings.

 3) my_adc.c: